profsmith89/ctps/_sources/chap06.md

 [^fn2]: Quoted from [*Elements Of Data Science*](https://allendowney.github.io/ElementsOfDataScience/README.html) by Allen Downey.

+[^fn3]: You should be able to do this in most every IDE

-[^fn3]: The date starts at offset 000000CC.
+[^fn4]: The date starts at offset 000000CC.
 The picture was taken at 3:39pm on May 19, 2020.

-[^fn4]: Gottfried Wilhelm Leibniz, an inventor of calculus, is credited with the invention of base-16 numbering, and he anticipated the use of the characters a-f as symbols for the base's extra digits.
+[^fn5]: Gottfried Wilhelm Leibniz, an inventor of calculus, is credited with the invention of base-16 numbering, and he anticipated the use of the characters a-f as symbols for the base's extra digits.
 Lloyd Strickland and Harry Lewis in their book titled *Leibniz on Binary: The Invention of Computer Arithmetic* (MIT Press, 2022) enumerate other labelings that Leibniz proposed, including the naming of these extra digits after musical notes.

-[^fn5]: The first 1B hexadecimal pair in the hexdump is at offset 59 (base 16).
+[^fn6]: The first 1B hexadecimal pair in the hexdump is at offset 59 (base 16).
 This hexadecimal offset has a decimal value of 89 (base 10).

-[^fn6]: If you don't know what a convolution filter is, you will in a few moments.
+[^fn7]: If you don't know what a convolution filter is, you will in a few moments.
 Keep reading!

-[^fn7]: The second parameter to the \`Image.new\` call is \`sz\`, which is a tuple defined on line 5.
+[^fn8]: The second parameter to the \`Image.new\` call is \`sz\`, which is a tuple defined on line 5.
 Recall that you can think of a tuple as a box in which you store several objects and access these objects by indexing.

-[^fn8]: See [the PIL Modes page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes) for a full mapping of mode codes to pixel types and depths.
+[^fn9]: See [the PIL Modes page](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes) for a full mapping of mode codes to pixel types and depths.

-[^fn9]: Remember what Visual Studio said when we asked it to open the file named \`cosmo\`?
+[^fn10]: Remember what VS Code said when we asked it to open the file named \`cosmo\`?
 The file "is either a binary or ...."
-Visual Studio was telling us that it was a file full of binary numbers that don't represent any text encoding.
+VS Code was telling us that it was a file full of binary numbers that don't represent any text encoding.
 Those numbers encode some kind of information, but not something that is entirely text!
 In our case, this other kind of information was an image file.

-[^fn10]: This is a bit (pun intended) of a trick question.
+[^fn11]: This is a bit (pun intended) of a trick question.
 The answer is neither.
 If we ignore the imprecision around 0 and 1, we similarly shouldn't believe the small differences around 0.5.
 Furthermore, if a signal is measured close to the value that represents neither a digital 0 nor a digital 1, it means we have some type of error in our digital system.

-[^fn11]: It's not really magic, but we won't dive below the digital abstraction in this book.
+[^fn12]: It's not really magic, but we won't dive below the digital abstraction in this book.
 If you're interested, take a digital design course to learn exactly how this is done.

-[^fn12]: I say "a little bit more than" because the 16 in 16 GB is rounded too.
+[^fn13]: I say "a little bit more than" because the 16 in 16 GB is rounded too.

-[^fn13]: The script carefully avoids allowing the sliding window to slip outside the bounds of the original image by playing with the range of the indices in the nested for-loops.
+[^fn14]: The script carefully avoids allowing the sliding window to slip outside the bounds of the original image by playing with the range of the indices in the nested for-loops.

-[^fn14]: Although pixels in an 8-bit, black-and-white image are limited to values between 0 and 255, the PIL library returns a Python integer object to us when we apply an index to the \`pixels\` object, which allows us to compute a number like -765.
+[^fn15]: Although pixels in an 8-bit, grayscale image are limited to values between 0 and 255, the PIL returns a Python integer object to us when we apply an index to the \`pixels\` object, which allows us to compute a number like -765.
 Saturation occurs when we attempt to store -765 in \`fpixels\[i,j\]\`.